archlinux/repod/docs/repod/man/repod_conf.rst

     directory structures and files for source tarball archiving are created.
     This directory must be absolute.

+* *build_requirements_exist*: An optional boolean value, which defines whether the build requirements of added packages must exist in the archive (if configured), any of the stability layers of the target repository or the set of packages being added.
+  When unset, the value will be set to the default (see :ref:`repod.conf_default_options`).
+  When set to *false*, the build requirements of added packages are not checked, when set to *true*, they are checked.
+  This setting may still be overriden per repository.

 * *database_compression*: A string setting the database compression used for any repository, which does not define it.
   Understood values are